talentlessguy/og-service/README.md

 ## Installation

-The service itself is a go package which you can install and deploy on your own.
+The service itself is a go package that you can install and deploy on your own.

 ```shell
 go get -u -v https://github.com/talentlessguy/og-service